-Lawman turned outlaw, Alvord was born in Arizona Territory in 1866.
-The son of a justice of the peace, he often traveled with his father.
-When he was just 15 years old he was working as a stable hand at Tombstone’s O.K.
+When he was 15 years old, he worked as a stable hand at Tombstone’s O.K.
 Corral, where he witnessed the famous gunfight.
-Three years later, he also was present when vigilantes lynched John Heath, a convicted thief and murderer.
+Three years later, he was present when vigilantes lynched John Heath, a convicted thief and murderer.

-In 1886, at the age of twenty, Alvord was appointed Deputy Sheriff of Cochise County by the newly-elected Sheriff, “Texas” John Slaughter.
-Within no time, Alvord earned a reputation as an excellent tracker as he brought in a number of cattle rustlers and other wanted fugitives.
+In 1886, at age 20, Alvord was appointed Deputy Sheriff of Cochise County by the newly-elected Sheriff, “Texas” John Slaughter.
+Alvord earned a reputation as an excellent tracker within no time as he brought in several cattle rustlers and other wanted fugitives.

-For the next three years, Alvord served with Slaughter in many a shoot-out with outlaws, rustlers, and gunmen of all kinds.
-However, Alvord’s sterling reputation as an efficient lawman began to slip in 1889, when he began to drink heavily.
+For the next three years, Alvord served with Slaughter in many shoot-outs with outlaws, rustlers, and gunmen.
+However, Alvord’s sterling reputation as an efficient lawman began to slip in 1889 when he began to drink heavily.

 Frequenting the many saloons of Tombstone, Alvord started to socialize with some of the criminal elements and was known to get into frequent scuffles.
 As Slaughter began to chastise his actions, Alvord soured on both the Sheriff and the law.

-Again he obtained work as a town constable but commanded very little respect as by this time he had become a serious alcoholic.
+In Willcox, Alvord first worked as a constable and later became a deputy sheriff.
+However, he commanded very little respect as, by this time, he had become a severe alcoholic.
 By the turn of the century, Alvord had given up on being a lawman and joined with the many outlaws he had befriended over the years.
-Starting with cattle rustling, he later formed a gang with Billy Stiles and began to commit armed robberies.
-After a foiled attempt to rob a Fairbank train and a run-in with tough lawman Jeff Milton, Alvord was arrested and taken to the Cochise County Jail.
-By that time, his former boss, George Bravin was working as a lawman in Tombstone and the two came face to face once again.
+Starting with cattle rustling, he formed a gang with Billy Stiles and began committing armed robberies.
+After a failed attempt to rob a Fairbank train and a run-in with tough lawman Jeff Milton, Alvord was arrested and taken to the Cochise County Jail.
+By that time, his former boss, George Bravin, was working as a lawman in Tombstone, and the two came face to face again.

-On April 7, 1900, as Bravin had some 25 prisoners housed in his jail, Billy Stiles went to visit Alvord and other gang members who were in the jail.
-He then held a gun to Bravin demanding the release of all of the prisoners and ended up shooting the lawman taking off two of his toes.
+On April 7, 1900, as Bravin had some 25 prisoners housed in his jail, Billy Stiles visited Alvord and other gang members in the jail.
+He then held a gun to Bravin, demanding the release of all the prisoners, and shot the lawman in the foot, taking off two of his toes.
 The prisoners, including Alvord, then escaped.

-The gang continued their criminal ways until both both Alvord and Stiles were arrested in December, 1903.
-Again they were incarcerated in the Tombstone Jail and again they escaped.
-Shortly later, Alvord got the idea that they would fake their deaths in order to get the law off their trail.
-The pair either killed two Mexicans or unearthed them from recent graves and sent them in sealed coffins to Tombstone.
+The gang continued their criminal ways until Alvord and Stiles were arrested in December 1903.
+Again they were incarcerated in the Tombstone Jail, and again they escaped.
+A short time later, Alvord got the idea that they would fake their deaths to get the law off their trail.
+The pair killed two Mexicans, unearthed them from recent graves, and sent them in sealed coffins to Tombstone.
 Spreading the word that the coffins contained their own outlaw bodies, the lawmen were suspicious and opened the coffins.
 Finding the moldering remains of the Mexicans, rather than the outlaws, they went after them again.

-The Rangers, pursued the men into Mexico in February, 1904 and trapped them near Naco.
+The Arizona Rangers pursued the men into Mexico in February 1904 and trapped them near Naco.
 When Alvord and Stiles went for their guns, the Rangers returned fire hitting Alvord twice in the leg and Stiles in the arm.
-Though Stiles was somehow able to get away, Alvord was captured and sent to the Arizona Territorial Prison at Yuma, where he served two years for robbery.
+Though Stiles somehow escaped, Alvord was captured and sent to the Arizona Territorial Prison at Yuma, where he served two years for robbery.
 Released in 1906, he then traveled to Central America.
 He was last seen in 1910 working as a canal employee in Panama.